Sex Abuse In Daycare Centers

 There have been several high-profile – sometimes sensationalist – sexual abuse cases and incidents:

-- Little Rascals: In 1992, a mother in Martensville, Saskatchewan, Canada, accused a woman who ran a babysitting service in her home of sexually abusing her child.
-An investigation was started, and allegations snowballed.
+In 1992, a mother in Martensville, Saskatchewan, Canada, accused a woman who ran a babysitting service in her home of sexually abusing her child.
+An investigation began and allegations snowballed.
 More than a dozen persons ultimately faced over 100 charges connected with running a Satanic cult, which allegedly practiced ritualized sexual abuse of multiple children.
 The original investigation was found to have been motivated by “emotional hysteria,” and the accused were awarded damages for wrongful prosecution.

 What is child sexual abuse?

-It is crucial for victims to be able to know what exactly sexual abuse is so they can recognize they are experiencing or experienced sexual abuse as a child.
-According to the US Centers for Disease Control and Prevention (CDC), the definition of child sexual abuse is “any attempted completed or attempted (non-completed) sexual act, sexual contact with, or exploitation (i.e., noncontact sexual interaction) of a child by a caregiver.”
+Victims should know what sexual abuse is so they can recognize if they’re experiencing or experienced sexual abuse as a child.
+According to the U.S. Centers for Disease Control and Prevention (CDC), the definition of child sexual abuse is “any attempted completed or attempted (non-completed) sexual act, sexual contact with, or exploitation (i.e., noncontact sexual interaction) of a child by a caregiver.”

 The American Professional Society on the Abuse of Children (APSAC) describes child sexual abuse as involving “any sexual activity with a child where consent is not or cannot be given….
 This includes sexual contact between an adult and a child, regardless of whether there is deception or the child understands the sexual nature of the activity.”